-Learn more about the role of the immune system in early Alzheimer’s, and how it’s failure to operate properly could result in memory loss.
+Learn more about the role of the immune system in early Alzheimer’s and how it’s failure to operate properly could result in memory loss.

 Connecting the Immune System to Early Alzheimer’s Disease

-For the past few decades, researchers have focused Alzheimer’s research and drug trials on reducing or stopping the development of toxic beta amyloid plaques in the brain.
+For the past few decades, researchers have focused Alzheimer’s research and drug trials on reducing or stopping the development of toxic beta-amyloid plaques in the brain.
 But, with more than 99% of clinical trials for experimental Alzheimer’s drugs failing, some researchers are wondering if they have the wrong target.

-One such study, led by Stevens, took a closer look at another shared characteristic of Alzheimer’s — the marked loss of synapses in the brains of people with the disease.
-Synapses are connections between neurons and are key in the memory making process.
+One such study, led by Dr. Stevens, took a closer look at another shared characteristic of Alzheimer’s — the marked loss of synapses in the brains of people with the disease.
+Synapses are connections between neurons and are key in the memory-making process.
 Stevens has spent most of her career studying a normal immune response that essentially destroys unnecessary synapses as the brain matures through childhood and adolescence, making more important neuron connections stronger.
-In this normal process, a protein called C1q launches a series of reactions that eventually targets a synapse for destruction.
+In this normal process, a protein called C1q launches a series of reactions that eventually target a synapse for destruction.
 When the synapse has been labeled for destruction, immune cells dispose of it.

-How Early Alzheimer’s is Affected by a Haywire Immune System
+How Early Alzheimer’s Is Affected by a Haywire Immune System

 Stevens believes that it is this same mechanism found in healthy brains that goes haywire in the brains of people with early Alzheimer’s, leading to poor neural connections and memory loss.

 Her hypothesis is that this process somehow is launched in adult brains.
 “Instead of nicely whittling away, microglia are eating when they’re not supposed to,” she says.